 Am I eligible?

-Eligible entities include state governments, local governments, Federally recognized tribes, Metropolitan Planning Organizations, or nonprofit organizations.
+Eligible entities included state governments, local governments, Federally recognized tribes, Metropolitan Planning Organizations, or nonprofit organizations.

 How can I access the money?